Computer Vision · Color Science · Image Analytics

 DuckDB Ingestion

-Validated records bulk-loaded into DuckDB via Parquet staging files.
-Schema: frame_id, film_id, scene_id, timestamp_s, cluster_rank, L, a, b, weight_fraction.
-One row per cluster per frame.
+Validated records bulk-loaded into DuckDB via Parquet staging.
+Schema: frame_id, film_id, scene_id, timestamp_s, cluster_rank, L, a, b, weight_fraction — one row per cluster per frame.

 DuckDBParquet